| |

 pretty much every week.
 While the form letter is annoying, his

-website is actually kind of interesting, so here it is.
+website is actually kind of interesting, so here it is. ∞ For some time I've also felt that the food markets

 of the world need proper representation.
 On this website we